 Biodiversity, thus, plays a key role in sustaining local communities, disaster risk reduction and protecting the natural processes and services provided by ecosystems.
 Since it gets easily affected by and in turn influences local agro-meteorological conditions, its conservation and protection is crucial in mitigating the impacts of climate change and promoting adaptive responses.

-WOTR’s integration of Biodiversity concerns involves creating an awareness in the community about the importance of promoting, conserving and protecting the local biodiversity, helping them keep a record of the local biodiversity through participatory mapping of the same, helping set up People’s Biodiversity Registers (PBR), identifying and sustainably promoting biodiversity-based livelihoods and economic activities.
-This is done by capacitating the community in conservation and protection of their local flora and fauna, and address likely adverse biodiversity-related of impacts of decisions taken by the local bodies.
+WOTR’s integration of Biodiversity concerns involves creating an awareness in the community about the importance of promoting, conserving and protecting the local biodiversity, helping them keep a record of the local biodiversity through participatory mapping of the same, identifying and sustainably promoting biodiversity-based livelihoods and economic activities, while capacitating the community in conservation and protection of their local flora and fauna, and address likely adverse biodiversity-related of impacts of decisions taken by the local bodies.

 These initiatives and interventions are funded by Swiss Agency for Development Co-operation (SDC).